Funding Valuations

 “solvency valuations” assess the health of the plan as if there had been a wind-up of the Plan on the valuation date

 OMERS funds the Plan, and establishes its benefit levels and contribution rates, on a going-concern basis.
-We are also required to perform a valuation on the financial health of the Plan under the highly unlikely event that the Plan being terminated.
-Learn more about how Plan funding works here.
+We are also required to perform a valuation on the financial health of the Plan under the highly unlikely event that the Plan is being terminated.

 Here are the key elements to understand about the going-concern actuarial valuation: